anh1303/SmartFace-AIoT-Based-Staff-Management-Attendance-System/README.md

 Model Retraining
 ```

-Adding, updating, or deleting an employee should normally only modify the identity store and embeddings.
+Adding, updating, or deleting an employee normally changes identity data and embeddings, not the AI models.

-### 2. Pretrained first, train only where necessary
+### Pretrained first, train where the project has a clear research question

-V1 uses pretrained models for face detection and face embedding while focusing ML development effort on anti-spoofing.

-### 3. Security and usability must coexist

-Face authentication is the primary mechanism, anti-spoofing provides an additional security layer, and fingerprint provides operational redundancy.
+Face detection and face embedding use pretrained models, while PAD provides the main model-development and experimentation component.

+### PAD complements face recognition

+Face recognition asks:

+> Which enrolled identity does this face resemble?

+PAD asks:

+> Is this a genuine presentation or a presentation attack?

+### Security, generalization, and efficiency matter together

+The PAD architecture is evaluated not only by classification performance, but also by cross-domain behavior and computational cost.

-### 4. Build the complete system before advanced ML
+### Build the integrated system before advanced learning

-The project prioritizes a working end-to-end AIoT platform before adding continual learning, temporal liveness, or complex model adaptation.
+The platform prioritizes a working AIoT employee-management workflow.
+Continual learning and temporal liveness are future extensions.

 ---

-## Proposed Technology Stack

-The exact stack may evolve during implementation, but the initial direction is:

-### AI / Computer Vision

-* Python
-* PyTorch
-* YOLO
-* OpenCV
-* ArcFace / AdaFace
-* MobileNetV3 / EfficientNet for anti-spoofing

-### Backend

-* FastAPI
-* REST API
-* Authentication / RBAC

-### Database

-* PostgreSQL
-* pgvector

-### IoT / Edge

-* Raspberry Pi
-* Camera
-* Fingerprint sensor

-### Frontend

-* Web application
-* Mobile application

-### Storage

-* Local/Object storage for approved images and datasets when required.

----

-## Project Vision
+# Project Vision

-SmartFace aims to evolve from a simple facial-recognition attendance prototype into an integrated employee-management platform:
+SmartFace aims to become an integrated workforce-management platform in which biometric authentication is a practical part of everyday employee operations:

 ```text
 Employee